 But this post I want to tell you how yours truly navigated the 'L' word.
 I'm happy to report that in spite of singing on swollen vocal cords (DON'T DO THAT!!), because I know how to pull my breath pressure instead of push my voice, I actually could talk even better after singing!
 Unreal.
 I was also just plain lucky, I think.
 I only did half my set, and I drank everything I could get my hands on that had water in it, so that helped.
 I also 'pulled' my voice when I talked to people in the audience.

-I kept up with the herbs (I'd have been burned at the stake in the old days if someone looked at the bottles on my kitchen sink), chiropractic visits for diathermy, the hot epsom salts baths and neti potting.
+I kept up with the herbs (I'd have been burned at the stake in the old days if someone looked at the bottles on my kitchen sink), chiropractic adjustments, the hot epsom salts baths and neti potting.
 The only time I truly experienced laryngitis was one day when I coughed a lot from the inevitable move of mucous into my lungs.
 Amazingly (for me), though I'm still blowing my nose, I'm back to vocalizing high C's with my students, and it's only been 9 days.
 It used to take me three weeks to recover my voice.

 Here's a summary of my research on the matter of laryngitis.
 Now, I don't want to have to repeat this experiment, so take notes: